What is the European Convention on Human Rights?

 How has the ECHR affected the government’s Rwanda policy?

-On 14 June 2022, the European Court of Human Rights issued an interim measure which prevented the removal of an asylum seeker to Rwanda as part of the UK-Rwanda asylum agreement until the legality of the scheme has been finally established.
+On 14 June 2022, the European Court of Human Rights issued an interim measure (urgent injunction) which prevented the removal of an asylum seeker to Rwanda as part of the UK-Rwanda asylum agreement until the legality of the scheme had been finally established in UK courts.
 The interim measure ceased to have effect on 6 February 2023 because the High Court quashed the individual decision by the Home Secretary to remove the applicant to Rwanda due to inadequate reasoning and failure to consider the evidence put forward by the applicant.
 This means that, had the ECtHR not intervened to stop the removal, the applicant would have had to be brought back from Rwanda.